24 Top Tips for Wiring Switches and Outlets Yourself

 Don’t Wire a GFCI Backward

 GFCI (ground fault circuit interrupter) outlets protect you from a lethal shock by shutting off the power when they sense slight differences in current.
 They have two pairs of terminals.
 One pair, labeled ‘line,’ is for incoming power for the GFCI outlet itself.
 The other set is labeled ‘load’ and provides protection for downstream outlets.
 You’ll lose the shock protection if you mix up the line and load connections.
-Next, learn the other important acronyms and abbreviations all DIYers should know.

 Oversize Plates Hide Mistakes

 When you’re installing drywall or paneling, small mistakes can leave big gaps around electrical boxes.
 Luckily, there’s a product made just for this situation.
-‘Oversize’ cover plates (about $1) for switches and outlets are available in standard colors at home centers and hardware stores.
+‘Oversize’ cover plates for switches and outlets are available in standard colors at home centers and hardware stores.
 They’re 1/2 in. to 3/4 in. longer and wider than standard plates, so they can be a bit conspicuous.
 Electrical codes don’t allow gaps wider than 1/8 in. around boxes, so fill gaps with joint compound or caulk before you screw on the cover plate.

-Poor Support for Outlets and Switches
+Supply Proper Support for Outlets and Switches

 Loose switches or outlets can look bad, but worse yet, they’re dangerous.
 Loosely connected outlets can move around, causing the wires to loosen from the terminals.
 Loose wires can arc and overheat, creating a potential fire hazard.
-These are hidden fire hazards you probably haven’t thought about before.

 Fix loose outlets by shimming under the screws to create a tight connection to the box.
 You can buy special spacers at home centers and hardware stores.
 Other options include small washers or a coil of wire wrapped around the screw.